ARM-software/psa-api/doc/storage/appendix/sra.rst

   To ensure that data stored for one caller is not revealed to a different caller, each caller must have a unique identity.

 Implementation Secrets
-  If in order to secure the data, the storage service uses encryption keys for confidentiality and integrity, thes mut be considered assets of the Storage Service.
+  If in order to secure the data, the storage service uses encryption keys for confidentiality and integrity, these mut be considered assets of the Storage Service.

 Goals
 ^^^^^